Skip to Content

 Last year, Florida Gov. Ron DeSantis signed a bill which, he said, would "prevent localities from agenda-motivated lane reductions to force people out of their cars” by increasing public notice and meeting requirements when cities want to repurpose lane space for anything other that drivers — though that bill stopped short of banning road diets outright.

-Now that President Trump is back in office, some fear those sorts of state pre-emption bills might face a far easier path to passage — and that misinformation about road diets and road pricing are already proliferating at a breakneck speed.
+Now that President Trump is back in office, though, some fear those sorts of state pre-emption bills might face a far easier path to passage — and that misinformation about road diets and road pricing are already proliferating at a breakneck speed.

 Many of those resources still exist on web archives, but advocates fear that locals will be hard pressed to find them when they argue against anti-road diet bills in their state legislatures.
 And with the federal government promising to look "unfavorably" on lane-limiting projects that apply for federal money, too, cities may have nowhere to turn for funds or approval to slow drivers down, or even to make them pay their fair share.